LordEwans/ecdsa-encryption/README.md

 go run main.go
 ```

 To test the encryption and decryption on specific messages, you can modify the `main.go` file.
-I'll try to replicate this functionality in mpc-tss-lib.